Pennsylvania Violent Death

 The PAVDRS program, together with Violent Death Reporting Systems in all 50 states and some U.S. territories, comprise the National Violent Death Reporting System (NVDRS).
 Every year, the CDC compiles data from each VDRS program to create a massive national data set.
 The individual VDRS programs are responsible for disseminating state-level data.
 Both national and state data are used for research, policymaking, and developing violence prevention programs and strategies that will enhance community safety.

 Since 2014, the Pennsylvania Department of Health has been working to establish data-sharing partnerships in all 67 counties.
-As of December 2020, the PAVDRS program receives data from coroners and medical examiners in 34 counties and law enforcement agencies in 14 counties.
-The program has also received letters of support from District Attorneys in 25 counties.
+As of March 2023, the PAVDRS program receives coroner and medical examiner reports from 46 counties and law enforcement data from all counties.
+The program has also received letters of support from District Attorneys in 26 counties.